Pride of a Nation

 Two ways to make history with us

 Football is one of the last spaces of national cohesion for Haiti.
-The World Cup starts June 2026 — this story is unrepeatable.
+The World Cup starts June 2026.
+This story is unrepeatable.
 Here's how you can be part of it.

 Option 1